Day 30 - Prayers at Cruz de Ferro : Rabanal del Camino to Molinaseca

 Moments like those at Cruz de Ferro stay with you for some time, and so I have to admit that many of the details of today after this point are a blur.
 From what I recall, much of the hike away from Cruz de Ferro was a hard steep shale and slate pathway which was tricky to navigate.

-On the edge of the village of Manjarin we found a Knight's Templar camp were we could get our passports stamped.
+On the edge of the village of Manjarin, we found a Knight's Templar camp where we could get our passports stamped.

 Trekking onward, the Camino followed along both roadways and paths - often at steep downward angles.